Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 What will Medicaid really mean state by state?
 Governor Rick Scott in Florida has agreed to take Medicaid for two years with the federal government subsidizing it 100%, but let’s see how it goes after those two years.
 He has not been a big supporter of a safety net.

-There will be decreased access to docs for Medicaid and Medicare patients and increased cost-sharing of up to 5% of out of pocket costs.
+There will be decreased access to docs for Medicaid and Medicare patients and increased cost-sharing of up to 5% of out-of-pocket costs.
 In a number of states, denial of services to Medicaid patients is permitted.
 Nor has there been any fix in ACA for the gaps in coverage of long-term care and mental health.

 Let’s look at the battlefield.
 Docs are fighting against hospital systems and insurers; insurers against hospital systems and government, employers versus federal requirements, states versus the feds; and, overall, the business “ethic” versus the service ethic.

-Brill wrote that: “unless you’re protected by Medicare, the healthcare market is not a market at all, it’s a crap shoot.
+Brill wrote: “unless you’re protected by Medicare, the healthcare market is not a market at all, it’s a crap shoot.
 People fair differently according to circumstances they can neither control nor predict.
 They have, they may have no insurance, they may have insurance but their employer chooses their insurance plan, and it may have a payout limit or not cover a drug or treatment they need.
 They may or may not be old enough to be on Medicare or given the different standards of the 50 states, be poor enough to be on Medicaid.

-“If they’re not protected by Medicare or their protected only partly by private insurance with high copays, they have little visibility into pricing, let alone control of it.
+“If they’re not protected by Medicare or they’re protected only partly by private insurance with high copays, they have little visibility into pricing, let alone control of it.
 They have little choice of hospitals or the services they’re billed for even if they somehow know the prices before they get billed for the services.

-“They have no idea what they’re bills mean.
+“They have no idea what their bills mean.
 And those who maintain the charge masters couldn’t explain them to them if they wanted to.
 How much of the bills they may end up paying may depend on the generosity of the hospital or on whether they happen to get the help of a billing advocate.
-They have no choice of the drugs that they have to buy or the lab tests or scans that they have to get, and they would not know what to do if they did have a choice They are powerless buyers in a sellers’ market where the only sure thing is the profit of the sellers.”
+They have no choice in the drugs that they have to buy or the lab tests or scans that they have to get, and they would not know what to do if they did have a choice They are powerless buyers in a sellers’ market where the only sure thing is the profit of the sellers.”

 I also want to quote Paul Craig Roberts, who was Assistant Secretary of the Treasury for Economic Policy in the Reagan Administration, He was a co-founder of “Reaganomics” and a former Associate Editor of the Wall Street Journal.

 Roberts writes: “What Obamacare does is to divert Medicare and Medicaid monies to the profits of private insurance companies.
 Instead of providing medical care to those in need, the taxpayers’ money will provide bonuses for insurance executives and profits for their shareholders.
-It’s the height of folly for Obama worshipers to defend a law written by the private insurance companies that uses public revenues to provide insurers with 50 million more customers and to add yet another layer of profits to the costs of American medicine.”
+It’s the height of folly for Obama worshipers to defend a law written by the private insurance companies that use public revenues to provide insurers with 50 million more customers and to add yet another layer of profits to the costs of American medicine.”

 So, some, like Roberts, on the political right and in the business sector get what is happening.

 Here is how I tie it up.
 We still have a market-based system.
-This is how markets fail patients – through predatory pricing, perverse incentives for profit, consolidation and market power, inefficiency and bureaucracy, inadequate quality control, volatility and unreliability, unethical practices and, at times, outright fraud.
+This is how markets fail patients – through predatory pricing, perverse incentives for profit, consolidation and market power, inefficiency and bureaucracy, inadequate quality control, volatility and unreliability, unethical practices, and, at times, outright fraud.

 We need a shift towards patients and families at the center of the system, in a service-oriented system.